The short answer

 Do Bernese mixes live longer?

-Often yes.
-Bernedoodles typically live 10 to 14 years.
-Berner-Lab mixes 10 to 13.
-Berner-Saint Bernard mixes gain less.
-Cancer risk drops but doesn't reach zero.
+Often yes, but not as much as some breeders advertise.
+Bernedoodles often live longer than pure Bernese; Berner-Saint Bernard mixes gain less.
+Cancer risk drops but does not reach zero.
 Breeder OFA testing standards still apply.

 Bernese Health Issues Overview